Sign In to see current Signals.

 Weekly Technical Indicators: [See OI weekly technical indicators chart]

 The weekly MACD line is above its signal line since July 27, 2018.
-This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is low and getting smaller.
 Use the following link to access a MACD help.

 Short-term trend: [See OI short-term trend chart]